guoying918/PCRNet/README.md

 # PCRNet: Progressive Correlation Refinement for Few-Shot Hyperspectral Image Classification

-The source code for our new work on Few-Shot Hyperspectral Image Classification tasks.
+The source code for our new work on few-shot hyperspectral image classification tasks.
 The details will be reported after the acceptance.

 ## Datasets